SchoolListit/SchoolListIt-App/README.md

 ## Public Education Should Be Open Source

 Teachers in Iowa, North Carolina, and Mumbai are all creating lessons for thier students essentially teaching the same material.
-An open source to all those lessons and a central repository could boost learning for children worldwide.
+A central repository and an open source toolset for all those lessons could boost learning for children worldwide.

 __What if our teachers could focus on the Students rather than content creation?__**